DataDog/hiring-engineers/answers.md

 **sudo systemctl stop datadog-agent** <br>
 **sudo systemctl start datadog-agent** <br>

+I am showing an agent that is running on a Linux VM.However, you might be wondering if anything is different if this were an instance on public cloud like AWS, Azure or GCP.
+For Azure for example, it is true that you could monitor all your VMs using Azure Monitor and not install any agent.
+However, the frequency of data collection is long so that a lot might missing from the story.
+For instance, CPU Memory usage metrics, it might not be able to capture all the spikes that you want to monitor.
+It is a similar story with all cloud platforms<br>

-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+### * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-MySql and integration installed. <br>
+Let's start looking how to bring in metrics from other applications.
+This is where the **integrations** come in.
+I installed MySQL in my example. <br>
+There are four types of integrations.
+* Hosted integrations: rely on an API key.
+These include services like AWS or Github.
+* Local integrations: rely on an endpoint we can reach to collect the metrics from like MySQL.
+* Notification integrations: primarily push information out instead of collecting information into Datadog like PagerDuty, Slack and Webhooks.
+* Frameworks, Libraries, APIs & Trace: instrument with your applications.

 Created /etc/datadog-agent/conf.d/mysql.d/conf.yaml <br>
 ```
     instances: